hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 # PURPLE

 PURPLE is a **pur**ity **pl**oidy **e**stimator.
-It combines B-allele frequency (BAF), read depth ratios, somatic variants and structural variants to estimate the purity and copy number profile of a tumor sample.
+It combines B-allele frequency (BAF) from [AMBER](../amber), read depth ratios from [COBALT](../count-bam-lines), somatic variants and structural variants to estimate the purity and copy number profile of a tumor sample.

 PURPLE supports both grch 37 and 38 reference assemblies.